If you are applying for this course from within the UK/EU, click apply now.

 New and exciting opportunities exist in this expanding field.
 Audiology is a fast-evolving and varied discipline.
 A desire to work with and help people is essential and forms an important component of both training and the job.
 There are excellent employment opportunities within NHS clinical practice.

-This degree will prepare you for a role as a healthcare science practitioner within the NHS, specialising in cardiac physiology.
+This degree will prepare you for a role as a healthcare science practitioner in the NHS, specialising in cardiac physiology.

 Qualities of an Audiologist/Cardiac Physiologist are: